opendatalu/datagouvlu-pages/pages/en/faq.md

 * reusers who can reference their work, whether it is an article, a data visualisation or an application,
 * but also to any citizen, association or company, who can discover and use data.

-### How to become part of the data.public.lu community?
+## How to become part of the data.public.lu community?

-By consulting [the portal blog](/en/posts/) you can register for the various events (Hackathons, OpenData Camps, Conferences) organised.
+By consulting [the portal blog](/en/posts/) you can register for the various organised events (Hackathons, conferences).

 We also invite you to follow our Twitter account [@OpenDataLu](https://twitter.com/opendatalu) (platform news, announcement of new datasets).